hanghu1024/RAW-MSI-generator/README.md

 numpy 1.18.1<br>
 pandas 1.1.0<br>
 matplotlib 3.1.3<br>
-pymsfilereader 1.0.1 (Please follow this package’s instruction on github for installation) multiplierz    2.2.0 (Please follow this package’s instruction on github for installation) tqdm 4.44.1
+pymsfilereader 1.0.1 (Please follow this package’s instruction on github for installation)<br>
+multiplierz    2.2.0 (Please follow this package’s instruction on github for installation)<br>
+tqdm 4.44.1<br>

 ## How to use
 ### Input Data preparation
 1. .raw/.d files:
 .raw/.d files are named with numbers with respect to the acquisition sequence.
-The general format is “XXX_number”.
+The general format is “XXX_number (start from 1)”.
 Please keep description “XXX” constant throughout the data set.
 For example:

 <img src="images/image2.png">